-Nominations are now being accepted for the 2015 Jan Holmes Island County Coastal Volunteer of the Year Award.
-The award is named to honor the memory of Jan Holmes, an Island County resident and WSU Island County Beach Watcher who was an exemplary marine scientist, educator and champion for stewardship of the marine environment.
+The Jan Holmes Island County Coastal Volunteer of the Year Award is named to honor the memory of Jan Holmes, an Island County resident and WSU Island County Beach Watcher who was an exemplary marine scientist, educator and champion for stewardship of the marine environment.

 In recognition of the continuing need for volunteers to carry on this important cause, the Jan Holmes Island County Coastal Volunteer of the Year Award is presented annually to one individual engaged in service, science or outreach relating to the health of Island County’s marine environment and whose work adds to knowledge about and/or protection of county marine waters and coastal resources.

 Nominations are open to anyone, regardless of organization or affiliation.
 The intent of the award is to encourage and recognize the achievements of volunteers who work to understand, protect and restore the marine waters and coastal resources of Island County.

 The award is co-sponsored by the Island County Marine Resources Committee (MRC) and Washington State University (WSU) Island County Extension.
 A committee representing the two sponsoring organizations will select one winner.
 The award is presented during the opening ceremonies of Sound Waters, an annual one-day university held on the first Saturday in February.

 Jill Hein - 2014 Jan Holmes Coastal Volunteer of the Year